 VENICE’S CULTURAL HERITAGE

 However, the beauty of Venice is, paradoxically, the main reason why many of its visitors fail to appreciate the city’s wealth of artistic and cultural heritage.
-After seeing Saint Mark’s Square, many tourists will look for a picturesque corner of the city in which to take a selfie, so their experience of the city is extremely superficial.
-People who choose to visit Venice often ignore both the existence of its heritage sites and their importance and uniqueness, limiting their visit to a single day or even to just a few hours.
+After seeing Saint Mark’s Square, many tourists will look for a picturesque corner of the city in which to take a selfie.
+This way, their experience of the city will be extremely superficial.
+People who choose to visit Venice often ignore both the existence of its heritage sites and their importance and uniqueness, and as a consequence they limit their visit to a single day or even to just a few hours.

 Analysis of data relating to the number of visits to Venetian museums, art galleries and churches reveals the surprisingly low proportion of tourists who take an interest in the city’s art and culture: of those who come to Venice each year, only 20 per cent visit the city’s museums.